 Net loss per share is presented as basic and diluted net loss per share.
 Basic net loss per share is calculated by dividing the net loss by the weighted average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share is computed by dividing the net loss by the weighted average number of common share equivalents outstanding for the period determined using the treasury-stock method.
-For purposes of this calculation, stock options, restricted stock units and warrants are considered to be common stock equivalents, however they are not included in the calculations of diluted net loss per share as their effect is anti-dilutive.
-Additionally, the restricted stock units outstanding during the three months ended March 31, 2011 and 2010, were excluded from the basic net loss calculation as these units do not include dividend rights and therefore are not considered to be participating securities.
+For purposes of this calculation, stock options, restricted stock units and warrants are considered to be common stock equivalents and are not included in the calculations of diluted net loss per share as their effect is anti-dilutive.
+Additionally, the unvested restricted stock units outstanding during 2011 and 2012 have been excluded from the basic net loss calculation as these units do not include dividend rights and therefore are not considered to be participating securities.

-The actual net loss per share amounts for the three months ending March 31, 2011 and 2010 were computed based on the weighted average shares of common stock outstanding during the respective periods.
-The net loss per share for the three months ended March 31, 2011 includes the effect of the 12,500,000 common shares issued pursuant to a public offering in the fourth quarter of 2010.
-As a result of the issuance of these common shares, there is a lack of comparability in the basic and diluted net loss per share amounts for the three month periods presented.
+The actual net loss per share amounts for the three and nine months ended September 30, 2012 and 2011 were computed based on the weighted average shares of common stock outstanding during the respective periods.
+The net loss per share for the three and nine months ended September 30, 2012 includes the effect of the 21,800,000 common shares issued pursuant to a public offering in November 2011.
+There is a lack of comparability in the basic and diluted net loss per share amounts for the periods presented as a result of the issuance of these common shares.